sanglech/APS490/README.md

 5) In the Unity Environment go to File> "Build Settings".

-6) Ensure that there are 8 "scenes" selected in the following order
+6) Ensure that there are 8 "scenes" selected in the following order:
     0. menu
     1. MainGame
     2. Attention Control